 Here is a list of all the different names for sugars…. there are MANY!

-The question now is, how many carbs should should I have???
+So, how many carbs should I have?

 My recommendations are as follows: